Big Brother VIP (Albanian TV series) season 4

 Big Brother VIP 4, was the fourth season of Big Brother VIP, hosted by Ledion Liço.
 The season began airing on 21 December 2024 on Top Channel, and ended after 120 days on 19 April 2025.
 The whole season, live from the house, was viewed in two live pay-per-view channels, with the name Big Brother VIP 1 and Big Brother VIP 2, which are available on Albanian television platform DigitAlb.
 Arbër Hajdari returned as opinionist in the live evictions shows and was joined by Neda Balluku, replacing Ori Nebijaj.

-For the first time in Big Brother Albania history, there would be civilian who live in the house alongside celebrities housemates.
+For the first time in Big Brother Albania history, there would be civilians who live in the house alongside celebrities housemates.

 The spin-off show Big Brother VIP – Fans' Club was hosted this season, by season 3 finalist Heidi Baci.
 The two opinionists were season 2 housemate Ronaldo Sharka and Big Brother VIP Kosova season 2 finalist Shqipe Hysenaj.
 The 60-minute radio show Big Brother Radio returned for the third season, with Elona Duro and Atalanta Kërçyku.

 On 19 April 2025, Besart "Gjesti" Kelmendi was announced as the winner of the season, with Rozana Radi as the runner-up.

 Production

 On 16 June 2024, Top Channel renewed the show for a fourth season.

 In June 2024, the host of the show, Ledion Liço was asked in his interview for the show Top Arena on Top Channel, when will Big Brother VIP 4 start and Liço answered "We will wait a little longer".
 In August 2024, the executive producer, Sara Hoxha has shared her morning coffee on social networks, where it is written Big Brother VIP 4 is coming.
 In October 2024, on Instagram were posted the designs from the new house.
 On 22 October 2024, it was announced that the fourth season will begin airing in December 2024.
 On 13 November 2024, Big Brother VIP producer Sara Hoxha, released footage for the first time, showing what the Big Brother VIP 4 house will look like.
 On 17 November 2024, was announced that Ledion Liço would return for the fourth season, as host.

-On 6 December 2024, Top Channel announced that Arbër Hajdari will be returning for his fourth season as a opinionist and it was also announced that the new opinionist will be Neda Balluku, who was a housemate on the fourth season of Big Brother Albania.
+On 6 December 2024, Top Channel announced that Arbër Hajdari will be returning for his fourth season as an opinionist and it was also announced that the new opinionist will be Neda Balluku, who was a housemate on the fourth season of Big Brother Albania.